-It's already shaping up to be a great year for Android, with the Honor 5X and Xiaomi Redmi 3 proving once again that you don't need to pay a premium for high-quality on Android.
-But yet more new smartphones lie just around the corner.
+It's already been a great year for Android, with the Samsung Galaxy S7 and LG G5 proving once again how good the premium-tier Android handsets can be.
+But more interesting smartphones lie just around the corner.
 Here are the new Android phones to get excited about in 2016.

 OnePlus is one of the most exciting smartphone manufacturers right now.
 Two years in a row it has produced reasonably priced flagship phones that have been (almost) capable of going toe-to-toe with the major manufacturers.
 While OnePlus' "flagship killer" slogan may be a little hyperbolic, there's no doubt that its phones are of a high standard.

-It's early days for the OnePlus 3, with little information available beyond some questionable leaked renders.
-We do know that the company wishes to ditch its invite-only purchase system at some point and co-founder Carl Pei has admitted that omitting NFC on the OnePlus 2 was a "misstep".
+The OnePlus 3 is just around the corner and we already think we know how it will look (see the image below).
+OnePlus wants to ditch its invite-only purchase system at some point in the future and co-founder Carl Pei has admitted that omitting NFC on the OnePlus 2 was a "misstep".
 This could give us some clue about the direction the OnePlus 3 will take.

-We're sure to learn much more in the coming months.
-If there is one thing OnePlus knows well, it's how to build #hype.
+We're sure to learn much more about the OnePlus 3 in the coming weeks, though: if there's one thing OnePlus does well, it's build #hype.

 Project Ara isn't the only new Google phone/prototype/thing that's set to arrive in 2016.
 There's also Project Tango, for which Google has teamed up with Lenovo to transform "your smartphone into a magic lens that lets you place digital information on your physical world".
 OK...

 What this means is that the Project Tango smartphone is equipped with extra sensors that enable its camera to perceive depth, expanding the opportunities for what app and software developers can achieve with a smartphone.